 Language development for beginning, limited English speakers.
 Concentration on all language skills: reading, writing, listening, speaking, and grammar.
 This is the second course in a series of six.
 Prepares students for ESL 235/535 and other level three ESL courses.
-Prerequisite: Completion of ESL 215 or ESL 515 with a grade of "C" or better or by placement exam.
+Prerequisite: Satisfactory completion of ESL-215 or ESL-515; OR by placement exam.

-4794 TTH 8:00AM-10:15AM K.Marcussen M-1016
+6098 TTH 8:00AM-10:15AM K Marcussen M-1016